2021 Indian Premier League final: Group stage

-Chennai Super Kings started their campaign with a 7 wicket loss against Delhi Capitals in Mumbai.
+The Chennai Super Kings started their campaign with a 7-wicket loss against Delhi Capitals in Mumbai.
 They went on to win five consecutive matches, before their run was brought to an end by Mumbai Indians.
 CSK started the UAE leg of the tournament with four wins, but lost their final three group matches.
 They ended the group stage with 9 wins and 5 losses, finishing second in the table behind Delhi Capitals.

 Kolkata Knight Riders started with a 10-run win over Sunrisers Hyderabad in Chennai, but won only one of their next six games in India.
-In the UAE, Kolkata started with a 9-wicket win over Royal Challengers Bangalore.
+In the UAE leg, Kolkata started with a 9-wicket win over Royal Challengers Bangalore.
 They won four of their remaining six matches and ended the group stage with 7 wins and 7 losses.
 Kolkata qualified as the fourth placed team after Mumbai Indians failed to beat Hyderabad by the required margin on the last day of the group stage.